 Flat Fee

-Flat fee compensation packages are quite common in mass media partnerships and are likely to include:
+Flat fee compensation packages are quite common in mass media partnerships and are likely to include:- Single Article Deals: paying for one specific article within a publication.

 - Multi-Article Deals: negotiating multiple deals with the partner over a given timeframe.